Get insider access

 2. Best Mid-Range Keyboard For Programming

 The NuPhy Air75 V2 is one of the best mechanical keyboards for programming at a mid-range price point.
 Note that this keyboard isn't always in stock from online retailers, but you can also find it on Nuphy's website.
-It offers an incredible typing experience without any modifications and excellent build quality, wrapped in a much more lightweight, portable, and versatile unit than the Keychron Q5 Max above.
+It offers an incredible typing experience without any modifications and excellent build quality; it's wrapped in a much more lightweight, portable, and versatile unit than the Keychron Q5 Max above.
 It also supports VIA software, allowing you to customize backlighting, key assignments, custom layers, macros, and more.
 You can access this software using any Chromium-based web browser.

 Thanks to the low-profile mechanical switches and chiclet-style keycaps, you can rest your wrists comfortably on the surface you're working on and reach the keys without straining upwards, which can make a big difference over long stretches.
 The keycaps are made of durable PBT with a slightly rough texture that feels great on your fingertips.
-Additionally, you won't have to worry about charging it too frequently as it has an impressive battery life with the RGB backlighting turned off.
+Additionally, you won't have to worry about charging it too frequently, as it has an impressive battery life with the RGB backlighting turned off.
 As a final note, this keyboard is also available in two other size variants: a more compact (60%) NuPhy Air60 V2 and a larger NuPhy Air96 V2.

 See our review